Primary Sport Challenge

 - Class members record their physical activity time in the Premier's Primary School Sport Challenge log book.

-- Each school is required to regularly register online the Award level achieved by class member
+- Each school is required to regularly register the award levels achieved by students through the e-Wall Charts in the PSC Tracker.

 - Community Schools and large Central Schools may enter their primary classes in the Premier's Primary School Sport Challenge and their secondary students in the Premier's Secondary School Sport Challenge.
 Schools for Specific Purpose and Central Schools with a small enrolment base may choose to participate in either one of the Challenges.
 These schools are able to choose the Challenge model that best suits their circumstances and learning structures.